-That's what makes CRO and growth exciting, that combination of so many different skillsets and disciplines.
-In this article, we'll focus on conversion rate optimization tips in the following core disciplines:
+That’s what makes CRO and growth exciting, that combination of so many different skillsets and disciplines.
+In this article, we’ll focus on only a few of the disciplines that make up CRO:

 - User Experience (UX)

 Before we dive in, there are a few ground rules to cover.
-First and foremost, conversion rates and growth have to be baked into the way you approach your business.
+First and foremost, CRO and growth have to be baked into the way you approach your business.

 Sean Ellis of GrowthHackers explains: